dnet/pysecstr/README.md

     assert(b'data' not in copy_of_x)

-Also now supports 'safemem', which overrides python's allocator:

-    safemem.start()

-    x = b'data that must be removed'

-    del x

-    # x is not in ram

-And temporarily overriding it:
+And temporarily overriding mem allocator to zero ram and prevent paging:

     with safemem():
         x = b'data that must be removed'